kprosek/ip21_akademija_projekt1/README.md

 Application for accessing cryptocurrency price data, built step by step with php.

-This app was created as part of mentoring programme of Inštitut za priložnosti 21. stoletja (IP21).
+This app was created as part of mentoring program of Inštitut za priložnosti 21. stoletja (IP21).

 ## Prerequisites